-One of the first black leopards you will see at Big Cat Rescue (BCR) is the stunning 19-year old leopard named Jumanji.
-Upon seeing him you may wonder what is his story?
-Was he abandoned, abused, orphaned, saved from being turned into a fur coat, or retired from a performing act?
-I and others wonder why his story is nowhere to be found on Big Cat Rescue’s website?
+One of the first black leopards you will see at Big Cat Rescue is the stunning 19-year old leopard named Jumanji.
+Upon seeing him, you may wonder what is his story?
+Was he abused, saved from being turned into a fur coat, or retired from a performing act?
+Why is his story nowhere to be found on Big Cat Rescue’s website?
 Why is an organization that claims to be so transparent keeping his story a secret?

-That is the true story of how Jumanji came to be at BCR.
-So why does BCR now hide that story?
-Could it be because many people would be furious that they were led to believe Jumanji was rescued?
+Why does Big Cat Rescue now hide that story?
 One man sponsored Jumanji for a whopping $20,000.
 Was he told that Jumanji was not a rescue?
 How many people would knowingly donate money to care for a millionaire’s pet?
-To make matters worse, two BCR tour guides were even filmed lying to visitors about how Jumanji arrived at BCR.
+To make matters worse, two Big Cat Rescue tour guides were caught on film lying to visitors about how Jumanji came to be at their facility.
 If one of those visitors donated money to sponsor Jumanji based on the guide’s lie, that is fraud.

-Jumanji’s true story was posted on Big Cat Rescue’s website until around 2004, right about the time Howard Baskin joined BCR.
-From around 2004-2006 he was then referred to as “born into the pet trade”.
-From 2006 to the present-time his story had disappeared completely from BCR’s website.
+Jumanji’s true story was posted on Big Cat Rescue’s website until around 2004, right about the time Howard Baskin came into the picture.
+From 2004-2006, Jumanji was then described as being “born into the pet trade”.
+From 2006 to the present-time, his true story disappeared completely from Big Cat Rescue's website.

 Again, why does an organization that claims to be transparent feel the need to omit the truth?
-Jumanji has even attacked a former volunteer of Big Cat Rescue causing her to receive 451 stitches but you will not find that story on BCR's website.
-Will Big Cat Rescue ever disclose Jumanji’s true story or will they keep it hidden until the day he passes away?
+Jumanji has even attacked a former volunteer of Big Cat Rescue causing her to receive 451 stitches, but you will not find that story on Big Cat Rescue's website.
 How many people sponsored Jumanji believing he was rescued?